Table of Contents

 To avoid financial disagreements, MoneySmart suggests that couples discuss four important points.

-2. Goals: Will you buy a house, start a family?
-Agree in advance then discuss budgeting strategies to pay off existing debt and begin saving.
+- Goals: Will you buy a house, start a family?
+Agree in advance on long-term financial goals, then discuss budgeting strategies to pay off existing debt and begin saving.
+Aligning your financial priorities early on helps you stay focused on achieving shared dreams while managing day-to-day expenses.

-Financial control: Will one handle the household finances or will you do it jointly?
+- Financial control: Will one handle the household finances or will you do it jointly?
 Both must be happy with the decision and keep communication open.
+Regular discussions about the management of finances help maintain a sense of partnership and mutual accountability.

 After the divorce, Anna worked with her adviser to start afresh.
 She took out income protection insurance in case she was unable to work, made a Will, and instructed her super fund to set up a binding nomination, naming her niece as her beneficiary.

-Marriage and financial incompatibility is not limited to young couples.
-The ‘silver-splitter’ phenomenon of older divorces is increasing and Australia Bureau of Statistics figures demonstrate that in 2018 the median divorce age was 45.9 years for males and 43.2 years for females, both slightly up from 2017.
+Incompatibility is not limited to young couples.
+The ‘silver-splitter’ phenomenon of older divorces is increasing, with Australia Bureau of Statistics figures demonstrating that in 2018, the median divorce age was 45.9 years for males and 43.2 years for females, both slightly up from 2017.
+Financial challenges can affect couples at any age, and it’s important to plan for the future, no matter your stage in life.

 You’re never too young, or too old, to protect yourself.
-And these days, as we’re all living longer, a little forward-planning can only be a good thing.
-It might not sound romantic, but involving your financial adviser early in a relationship, could save a lot of heartache later on.
+And these days, as we’re all living longer, a little forward planning can only be a good thing.
+It might not sound romantic, but involving your financial adviser early in a relationship could save a lot of heartache later on.
+By being proactive and making financial decisions together, you can lay the foundation for a healthier and more secure financial future.